vanhauser-thc/libfuzzer-cov/README.md

 coverage. this is easy:

-Execute with your fuzzing harness: `./cov-compile.sh fuzz.cc .libs/libfoo.a -Iinclude -I.` (Basically the same options you needed to compile your fuzzing harness.)
+Execute with your fuzzing harness: `./cov-compile.sh fuzz.cc .libs/libfoo.a -Iinclude -I.`

+Basically the same options you needed to compile your fuzzing harness but omit `-o outputfile`.

 ## step 3: gather the coverage